 The regular application of tick control products will reduce the likelihood of your cat contracting the life-threatening illness associated with tick toxicity.
 However, it is still important that you check your cat’s skin and fur daily for ticks, especially if they are allowed outdoors.
 If your cat shows symptoms of a paralysis tick bite, take them to your local Greencross Vets immediately.

 Intestinal worms are nasty parasites that can affect pets, and some species can even be transmitted to humans.
-There many types of intestinal worms that can affect cats, including different types of tapeworm, hookworm and whipworm.
-The best way to protect your pet and your family is to regularly treat your cat with worming tablets or a treatment that covers all types of worms.
+The types of intestinal worms that can affect cats, include different types of tapeworm, hookworm and roundworm.
+The best way to protect your pet and your family is to regularly treat your cat with worming tablets or spot-ons, or a treatment that covers all types of worms.

-Kittens are susceptible to intestinal worms passed on from their mother, for example while nursing, and require different worming treatments than adult cats.
-Young cats need to be wormed every two weeks from when they are 2 weeks old until they are 12 weeks old, and then every month until they are 6 months old.
-After that, depending on the product, you need to worm your cat routinely every three months.
+Kittens are susceptible to intestinal worms passed on from their mother, for example while nursing, and require more frequent worming treatments than adult cats.
+Kittens need to be wormed every two weeks from when they are 2 weeks old until they are 12 weeks old, and then every month until they are 6 months old.
+After that, depending on the product, you need to worm your cat routinely every three months for life.

 Can cats get worms from fleas?